Ephenia/Pokeclicker-Scripts/README.md

 ![image](https://i.imgur.com/C6aVzND.png)

-This currently will make all of your Pokéballs catch Pokemon at 0 delay (basically catch Pokémon as fast as you can defeat them).
+This currently will make all of your Pokéballs catch Pokémon at 0 delay (basically catch Pokémon as fast as you can defeat them).

 <hr>